HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 As pipelines grow larger and superscalar, branch prediction becomes imminent.
 Any misprediction will cost several cycles and the flushing of several instructions with superscalar designs.
 The 3-stage pipeline model just used a static prediction scheme and due to the design of fetch and decode in one stage, there was no real need for target address buffering and predictions.
 The 4-stage pipeline model will introduce these enhancements.

 The **decode** stage will decode the instruction and fetch the required data from the register file.
 Due to the nature of address translation in VCPU-32 the general register file as well as the segment register file need to be accessed in serial order.
-First, the general register will provide the address offsets and accessing the segment register file using the upper two bits of the offset will prvide the segment part of the virtual address.
+First, the general register will provide the address offsets and accessing the segment register file using the upper two bits of the offset will provide the segment part of the virtual address.

-The **data fetch** stage will access memory for reading or storing data.
+The **operand fetch** stage will access memory for reading or storing data.
 Like the fetch stage, it will primarily just access memory.
-Since both instruction fetch and data fetch or write will access memory overlapping for instructions in flight, seprate L1 caches are required.
-It is envisoned that both L1 caches connect to a unified L2 cache.
+Since both instruction fetch and data fetch or write will access memory overlapping for instructions in flight, separate L1 caches are required.
+It is envisioned that both L1 caches connect to a unified L2 cache.

 The **execute** stage will perform the computation tasks as before.
-It also manages execption handing.
+It also manages exception handing.
 VCPU-32 provides a precise exception model.
-A misprediction of a condiztional branch is also resoilved at the execute stage.
+A misprediction of a conditional branch is also resolved at the execute stage.

 In summary, a 4-stage pipeline model will result in a shorter cycle time at the expense of more hardware.
 Especially the branch target buffer and branch prediction are a significant addition.